Skip to content

 Children and young persons with preventive measures

-The statistics have been published since 1977, but due to large changes in legislation in 1985, 1993 and 2006, the statistics are not directly comparable throughout the whole period.
+These statistics have been compiled since 1977, but due to legislative changes in 1985 and 1993, they are not strictly comparable over the years.

 Comparability - geographical